 Called Out

-The church is God’s people, his ecclesia or ekklesia in the Greek.
+The church is God’s people, his ecclesia or ekklesia in Greek.
 The church is the “called out of” ones.
-We are called out of the world in order that we might be the possession of him who called.
+We are called out of the world so that we might be the possession of him who called.
 We are called out of lostness into joy.
-For example, Romans 1:6.
-Paul is writing to the church at Rome.
-Romans 1:6 says “called to belong to Jesus Christ.”
+For example, in Romans 1:6, Paul is writing to the church in Rome.
+Romans 1:6 says, “called to belong to Jesus Christ.”
 What makes us this distinctive is that we have been “called to belong to Jesus Christ.”

 “Paul, a servant of Christ Jesus, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy Scriptures, concerning his Son, who was descended from David according to the flesh and was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord, through whom we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations, including you who are called to belong to Jesus Christ,” – Rom.
 1:1-6

-In summarizing the doctrine of the church, Gregg Allison writes that there are two diverse definitions of the church: the people of God throughout all time, and the people of God after the coming of Jesus Christ.
+In summarizing the church’s doctrine, Gregg Allison writes that there are two diverse definitions of the church: the people of God throughout all time and the people of God after the coming of Jesus Christ.
 In distinguishing the summary, Allison notes:

-• These definitions reflects a key issue regarding the relationship between the old and new covenants.
+• These definitions reflect a crucial issue regarding the relationship between the old and new covenants.

-• The church consists of two interrelated elements: the universal church and local churches.
+• The church has two interrelated elements: the universal church and local churches.

 What did Christianity look like before it was considered an institution?
-In what ways was the church separated from the world?
+How was the church separated from the world?

-The contrast of the early church and modern day is stark, and should be a rallying cry for evangelicals as a whole.
+The contrast between the early church and the modern day is stark and should be a rallying cry for evangelicals.
 The Bible lays out for us a picture of assembled people.
-The first church buildings did not start to appear until the early 200s and the earliest of believers (for their times to meet) simply opened their homes, spoke the truth fearlessly, and trusted God for results.
+The first church buildings did not appear until the early 200s, and the earliest believers (for their times to meet) opened their homes, spoke the Truth fearlessly, and trusted God for results.
 The first community of believers reflected the power and design of God in their lives as a loving family.
-Christians were known by their love of God, devotion to God, and compassion for each other.
-Whether it be your local congregation or mine, our spiritual distance from the early church is in great need of being narrowed.
+Christians were known for their love of God, devotion to God, and compassion for each other.
+Whether it be your local congregation or mine, our spiritual distance from the early church must be narrowed.

-These Christians stood apart from the world because they had been transformed by the power of God and had surrendered themselves to the Lord.
+These Christians stood apart from the world because they had been transformed by God’s power and had surrendered themselves to the Lord.
 They represented something noble and were influential in their communities.
 In a time of terrible persecution and hardship, the early church remained an active body of passionate believers.
 They maintained a visible separation from the world.
-As a result, regardless of their personal circumstances, they were able to live with joy.
+As a result, regardless of their circumstances, they could live with joy.

 Are we submitting to God’s agenda?
 What powers vie for our allegiance today?

-To be placed in Christ is to be placed under his headship, and the challenge is to see these physical and local expressions of the body conforming to a standard which God has given.
-Historically, the church’s order of worship and standard for life in community has been established.
-The early church sacrificed everything (sometimes even their lives) for the sake of Truth that burned in their hearts.
+To be placed in Christ is to be put under his headship, and the challenge is to see these physical and local expressions of the body conforming to a standard that God has given.
+Historically, the church’s order of worship and standard for life in the community has been established.
+The early church sacrificed everything (sometimes even their lives) for the Truth that burned in their hearts.
 Early Christians were a worshipping, witnessing community.
-Could it be that we are unwilling to put aside personal agendas for the sake of the body?
-Or, are we merely functioning within the grips of individualism?
+Could we be unwilling to put aside personal agendas for the sake of the body?
+Or are we merely functioning within the grips of individualism?

 "God is faithful, by whom you were called into the fellowship of his Son, Jesus Christ our Lord." - 1 Cor.
 1:9 "And He put everything under His feet and appointed Him as head over everything for the church," - Ephes.
 1:22